 Many people choose abortion because they take parenthood seriously.
-They often realize how important the spacing and the number of children can be to the well-being of their family.
+They realize how important a wanted child is, and how important the spacing and the number of children can be to the well-being of their family.
 They take building a healthy and happy family seriously.
 They also may realize that abortion gives a person the opportunity to have a child later, when they may be able to better welcome and provide for it.
-People also have abortions because they simply do not wish to be pregnant.
-This is their right.